Prayankkulshrestha/Hackathon/README.md

 Problem Statement:
 Happy Customer Bank is a mid-sized private bank that deals in all kinds of banking products, like Savings accounts, Current accounts, investment products, credit products, among other offerings.The bank also cross-sells products to its existing customers and to do so they use different kinds of communication like tele-calling, e-mails, recommendations on net banking, mobile banking, etc. In this case, the Happy Customer Bank wants to cross sell its credit cards to its existing customers.
 The bank has identified a set of customers that are eligible for taking these credit cards.

-# intial Data Observations
+# Intial Observations from data

-1. Data has only Continous variable
+1. Data has only two Continous variable
 2. Credit variable has Null value
-3. Data has both Demographics as well sale variables
+3. Data has both Demographics as well sales level features
+4. Average account balance has outlier and low corr

 # Data Cleaning
-1. Consider null values as other class
+1. Consider null values as unknown class
+2. Remove the duplicate if any

 # Feature Engineering